Nilpena

+Nilpena Station is a former pastoral lease in the northern Flinders Ranges in South Australia, since August 2025 acquired by the South Australian Government to become part of the Nilpena Ediacara National Park.
+Originally acquired by Thomas Elder and Robert Barr Smith in 1859, the property changed hands and uses as a sheep station and then cattle station over the years, until acquired by the Fargher family in the early 1980s.
+In 1985, the owners discovered Ediacaran fossils on the station, leading to further research and study by scientists on the property.
+In 2019, two-thirds of the property was sold to the Government of South Australia, to become part of the Nilpena Ediacara National Park when proclaimed in 2021.
+In August 2025, the rest of the property was sold to the government, enlarging the area of the national park and ensuring that the fossils are protected.
+The property is part of a bid for a large area of the Flinders Ranges to become a World Heritage Site.

 History

 Thomas Elder and Robert Barr Smith acquired Nilpena in 1859.

 William James Browne owned the property in 1879 when he had the drover Giles take 12,000 sheep from Nilpena and overland them all the way to his new properties Newcastle Waters and Delamere Stations.
 Only 8000 sheep survived the journey, but it was still regarded as one of the most remarkable droving feats in Australian history.
 Browne appointed Roderick John Matheson to manage the property, along with Arkaba Station.
 Matheson and John Lewis later bought Nilpena, with Matheson later buying out Lewis.

 In 1925, the Old Nilpena Station was placed on the market for auction.
 At this time it occupied 31404 acre and was stocked with over 3000 merino sheep.
 It failed to reach the reserve price of £11,750.

 Matheson still owned the property in 1926, along with neighbouring Warrioota Station, which together occupied an area of 350 sqmi.
 He was running about 15,000 sheep across the two properties.
+Colin Matheson and his wife had taken over by 1931.

-By 1944 the property was carrying 7000 sheep.
+For some time in the 1930s through to the early 1950s, both sheep and cattle were run on the property.
+In 1944 the property was carrying 7000 sheep.

+In January 1948, Colin Matheson of "Wilpena Station, via Quorn", was critically injured in a car accident in Adelaide.
 In 1950, the station was run by the Nilpena Pastoral Company, whose managing director was a Mr Toll.
 In that year, the station received 18 months' worth of rain over three days, some 11.6 in.
 The 216000 acre property had over 10000 acre completely under water.
-Mr Toll estimated at the time that the property would have sufficient feed guaranteed for the next two years.
+Toll estimated at the time that the property would have sufficient feed guaranteed for the next two years.
+In 1950, the property was described as located approximately 44 km west of Blinman and 99 km north of Hawker in the Flinders Ranges and bounded by Lake Torrens.